teymurgahramanov/app22/README.md

 _The most useful multipurpose lab Application to perform tests in Kubernetes!_

 ## Features ###
-With App22 you can test the following:
+With App22 you can do the following:

-- Request headers behind reverse proxy `/headers`
+- Look at request headers behind reverse proxy `/headers`
-- Kubernetes probes `/healthz`
+- Look at container system information, environment variables, etc. `/system`
-- Database failover and replication `/database`
+- Experiment with Kubernetes probes `/healthz`
-- Container runtime (system information, environment variables, etc.) `/system`
+- Test SQL database failover and replication in real time without reconnect `/database`
-- Prometheus scraping and alerts `/metrics`
+- Test Prometheus scraping and alerts `/metrics`
-- API Gateway configuration or your self-written frontend with To-Do List API `/tasks`
+- Test API Gateway configuration or your self-written frontend with To-Do List API `/tasks`

 ## Endpoints